Everest Base Camp Trek

 Within the park's boundaries also lies one of Nepal's most famous monasteries of all, Tengboche, renowned as the destination of all climbers to the region since the days of Hillary, with each expedition seeking the protective blessing of the Lama before moving on to attempt a climb.
 Our trek through the area allows plenty of scope to pay the monastery a rewarding visit.

-So, if you're looking for an adventure that includes beholding the roof of the world, taking in the scenic and natural wonders of one of the great national parks, and basking in the rich and gentle culture of the local inhabitants, get in touch with our staff and let Nepal Trekking Experts organize your visit to Everest Base Camp Trek.
+So, if you're looking for an adventure that includes beholding the roof of the world, taking in the scenic and natural wonders of one of the great national parks, and basking in the rich and gentle culture of the local inhabitants, get in touch with our staff and let Nepal Trekking Experts organize your visit to Everest Base Camp.

-Everest Base Camp Trekking Difficulty:
+Everest Region Adventure Trekking Difficulty:

-The difficulty of the Everest Base Camp Trek is the most common question to everyone.
+The difficulty of the Everest Region Adventure is the most common question to everyone.
 However, it is not climbing Everest or any other mountain other than just a long hike at a high altitude.
 While Everest is the tallest mountain in the world, it sounds pretty challenging, but in fact, it is more or less similar to the Annapurna Circuit, Manaslu Circuit, Kanchenjunga trek, etc. The Everest Base Camp is situated at a height of 5364 meters (17598 ft.) above sea level.
 All ages and shapes of people from all over the world have completed this trek successfully with us so far.

 Regardless, the Everest Base Camp Trek is non-technical and summits the mountains; it is not like walking in the park either.
 But as long as you have some hiking practice or experience, swimming, and cardio before visiting Nepal, it would be a plus point.
 The biggest challenge is walking for many days in rugged, high-altitude terrain.
 However, distance-wise, we walk 15–16 kilometers per day on average, and it is not a race.
 We may take many breaks (for water, tea, snacks, lunch, beautiful photos, etc.) during the hike and enjoy the stunning nature.